Philip Boyce (psychiatrist): Award

-In 2016, The RANZCP's highest and most prestigious award, the College Medal of Honour, was presented to Professor Philip Boyce for distinguished and meritorious service to the college.
+In 2016, the RANZCP's highest and most prestigious award, the College Medal of Honour, was presented to Professor Philip Boyce for distinguished and meritorious service to the college.
 Professor Boyce has served the college and his patients extensively and with great distinction as an outstanding leader and researcher over many years.

+He was made a Member of the Order of Australia in the King’s Birthday list in 2023.